alexbers/mpiexec-docker/README.md

 The *mpiexec_docker* can be integrated with workload managers by mapping *run_on_host.sh* to the desired program path, e.g. */usr/bin/ssh*.

-**Important: by design, the MPI launch inside the container is no more secure than without the container.** The project focuses on the reproducibility and performance instead of an additional security.
+**Important: by design, the MPI launch inside the container is no more secure than without the container.** The project focuses on the reproducibility and performance instead of providing an additional security.